abdelkimo/or-tools/doc_sources/MANUAL/source/manual/TSP.rst

 - :file:`tsplib_solution_to_epix.cc`: A simple program to visualize solutions in TSPLIB format with the ePiX library.
 - :file:`tsp_minimal.cc`: A minimalist implementation of the TSP with the RL.
 - :file:`tsp.cc`: A basic implementation of the TSP with the RL.
-- :file:`tsp_forbidden_arcs.cc`: The TSP with forbidden connexions between some nodes.
+- :file:`tsp_forbidden_arcs.cc`: The TSP with forbidden arcs between some nodes.
 - :file:`tsptw.h`: This file contains the ``TSPTWData`` class that records the data for the Travelling Salesman Problem with Time Windows.
 This file is used throughout the TSPTW examples.
 - :file:`tsptw_epix.h`: This file provide the helper functions to visualize TSPTW solutions with the ePiX library.